Quantum Synchronizable Codes From Cyclotomic Classes of Order Two over $\mathbb{Z}_{2q}$

 \section{Conclusion}

-In this paper, we constructed two classes of quantum synchronizable codes by cyclotimic classes of order two over $\mathbb{Z}_{2q}$.
-And in certain conditions, the synchronization capabilities reach the upper bound.
-Moreover, by choosing the optimal or almost optimal dual-containing code, the quantum synchronizable codes also posses good error-correcting capability towards bit errors and phase errors.
-Finally, we constructed a good quantum synchronizable code by using some optimal and almost optimal cyclic codes over $\mathbb{F}_{11}$.
-In this paper, we get some good quantum synchronizable codes by using cyclotomic classes of order two over $\mathbb{Z}_{2q}$.
-For future work, the quantum synchronizable code from cyclotomic classes over $\mathbb{Z}_n$ is worthy studying.
+In this paper, we constructed two classes of quantum synchronizable codes by using cyclotimic classes of order two over $\mathbb{Z}_{2q}$.
+In certain conditions, the synchronization capabilities of the codes reach the upper bound.
+Moreover, by choosing the optimal or almost optimal dual-containing codes, the quantum synchronizable codes also posses good error-correcting capability towards bit errors and phase errors.
+Finally, we constructed a quantum synchronizable code with parameters $(c_l,c_r)$-$[[38+c_l+c_r,26]]_{11}$ and $c_l+c_r<38$, whose synchronizable capability reach the upper bound.
+For future work, more quantum synchronizable codes from generalized cyclotomic classes over $\mathbb{Z}_n$ are worthy studying.